 Will Recreational Marijuana Dethrone Alcohol?

-Although Nevada is a popular place for gambling, partying, and having fun, it’s possible that the recreational marijuana industry could take precedence over the alcohol industry, especially due to the wide variety of medical benefits/properties marijuana contains compared to alcohol.
+Although Nevada is a popular place for gambling, partying, and having fun, it’s possible that the recreational marijuana industry could take precedence over the alcohol industry, especially due to marijuana’s potential that’s yet to be fully discovered.
 However, Nevada needs to make sure their marijuana distribution issue is completely solved in order to keep their recreational program running as smoothly and efficiently as possible.